publiccodenet/about/activities/communication/pitching.md

 # Pitching the Foundation for Public Code

-Staff often find themselves needing to pitch the Foundation for Public Code to diverse audiences, which can be daunting if you've never done it before.
+Pitching the Foundation for Public Code can be daunting if you've never done it before.
 We've collected pitches we already use so it's easier to practice.

 ## Opening lines